ducminhgd/notes/computer/microservices/CQRS.md

 ## Examples

-- My book’s FTGO example application has the `Order History Service`, which implements this pattern.
+- My book's FTGO example application has the `Order History Service`, which implements this pattern.
 - There are [several Eventuate-based example applications](http://eventuate.io/exampleapps.html) that illustrate how to use this pattern.

 ## Resulting context